• Home

 Even successes outside the lucrative worlds of investing and AI are pinching their pennies.
 Actress Keke Palmer became a millionaire at the age of 12 and has continued to amass her wealth from hit Hollywood projects like Nope, Hustlers, True Jackson, VP, and One of Them Days—but you won’t catch her balling out.
 The star doesn’t “play around” with saving money and living frugally: something her parents instilled in her from a young age.

 “I live under my means.
-I think it’s incredibly important,” Palmer told CNBC in an interview earlier this year.
+I think it’s incredibly important,” Palmer told CNBC in an interview last year.
 “If I have $1 million in my pocket, my rent is going to be $1,500—that’s how underneath my means I’m talking.
 My car note is going to be $340.
 I don’t need a [Bentley] Bentayga, I’ll ride in a Lexus.”

 About the Author